ensdomains/ens-contracts/contracts/wrapper/README.md

 In order to wrap a `.eth` 2LD, the owner of the name must have authorised the wrapper by calling `setApprovalForAll` on the registrar, and the caller of `wrapETH2LD` must be either the owner, or authorised by the owner on either the wrapper or the registrar.

-All other domains (non `.eth` names as well as `.eth` subdomains such as `sub.example.eth` can be wrapped by calling `wrap(parentNode, label, wrappedOwner, fuses)`. `parentNode` is the namehash of the name one level higher than the name to be wrapped, `label` is the first part of the name, `wrappedOwner` is the address that should own the wrapped name, and `fuses` is a bitfield representing permissions over the name that should be irrevocably burned (see 'Fuses' below).
+All other domains (non `.eth` names as well as `.eth` subdomains such as `sub.example.eth` can be wrapped by calling `wrap(dnsEncodedName, wrappedOwner, fuses, resolver)`. `parentNode` is the namehash of the name one level higher than the name to be wrapped, `dnsEncodedName` is the full [DNS encoded name](http://www.tcpipguide.com/free/t_DNSNameNotationandMessageCompressionTechnique.htm#:~:text=Instead%2C%20DNS%20uses%20a%20special,are%20encoded%2C%20one%20per%20byte.), `wrappedOwner` is the address that should own the wrapped name, and `fuses` is a bitfield representing permissions over the name that should be irrevocably burned (see 'Fuses' below).
 A `fuses` value of `0` represents no restrictions on the name.
-For example, to wrap `sub.example.eth`, you should call `wrap(namehash('example.eth'), 'example', owner, fuses)`.
+For example, to wrap `sub.example.eth`, you should call `wrap(encodeDNSName('example.eth'), owner, fuses, resolver)`.

 In order to wrap a domain that is not a `.eth` 2LD, the owner of the name must have authorised the wrapper by calling `setApprovalForAll` on the registry, and the caller of `wrap` must be either the owner, or authorised by the owner on either the wrapper or the registry.